PFAS and Foam on Waterways

 - Second, there must be a mechanical action that introduces air into the substance and allows bubbles to form.

-Foam can form in lakes in many different areas depending on wind and water currents and is often found collecting along shorelines.
-Rivers and streams mix water naturally as they flow, which means foam is often observed floating in these waterways or collecting along shorelines or within eddys.
+Foam can form in lakes in many different areas depending on wind and water currents and is often found collecting along shorelines, particularly after sustained winds out a single direction.
+Rivers and streams mix water naturally as they flow, which means foam is often observed floating in these waterways or collecting along shorelines or within eddies.
 Higher levels of agitation in a waterbody – for example, in whitewater rapids or at the base of a dam – often lead to significant collections of foam both at the agitation site and further downstream as the foam drifts.
 Surface water foam is most commonly found in spring (due to increased runoff) or fall (due to increased decomposition) but may be encountered during any time of year.

 Natural Foams Vs. Synthetic Foams